Jacksonville, Florida, USA

 Located on the St. Johns River, Jacksonville is the seat of Duval County and the largest city by population in Florida.
 It has approximately 912,000 inhabitants in the city proper as of 2019.
 The Jacksonville metropolitan area comprised 1,559,514 residents as of the 2019 US Census Bureau Estimate.

 Jacksonville's rapid transit network consists of a downtown people mover line.
-It also has three arterial bus rapid transit services.
+It also has four rapid bus services.

 Jacksonville Skyway